bigtoga/Examples/Cloud - Azure/AZ-300/BS to memorize.md

 **Receive warning during preflight checks.
 Why?**
 - WaAppAgent.exe our of date

+**Linux - want to monitor metrics and logs?**
+- Azure PerformanceDiagnostics extension
+- You can use extensions to configure diagnostics on your VMs to collect additional metric data.
+The basic host metrics are available, but to see more granular and VM-specific metrics, you need to install the Azure diagnostics extension on the VM.

 # Networking
 - vnets across VPNs = enable Gateway Transit
 - on-prem to vnet = enable Gateway Transit